Pupil Voice at DBJA

-Maths at DBJA is structured around the White Rose Maths.
+Maths at DBJA is supported using White Rose Maths.
 The White Rose approach to Maths has been influenced, inspired and informed by the work of leading maths researchers and practitioners across the world.The aim is to develop a whole new culture of deep understanding, confidence and competence in maths –a culture that produces strong, secure learning and real progress.
 We also allocate additional gap filling sessions, additional work on timestables and provide cross-curricular links where possible.
-Maths and Science week is a yearly event at DBJA.
 Mathlectics is used to support home-learning.
 The PiXL timetable app is also used at home.

 Literacy at DBJA involves retelling stories, creating stories and using Talk4Writing in non-fiction units.
 We ensure that genre coverage is broad and balanced and each half term children will have the opportunity to write to entertain, write to persuade and write to inform.
 Where possible, we make links with the wider curriculum topics being learnt.